 The Riga Ghetto and Holocaust museum is a courtyard between Maskavas and Krasta streets.
 Its main feature is an ominously long wall covered with the names of victims of the Holocaust in Latvia.
 You can also look at Nazi propaganda, horrifying photos of tortured bodies, stills of ghetto life, and grainy black and whites of old synagogues across the country, most of which no longer exist.
 There is also a little wooden house, like many other houses in Ghetto.
 Inside are the cubes that tell the stories of people who were murdered in WW2 times.

 A Roland statue is a statue of a knight with a drawn sword, signifying the town privileges of a medieval city, often associated with the Hanseatic Trade League.
 It's placed it the heart of the old town.
 Roland was respected as a patron of the trade; people came to his statue, seeking health, fortune, wealth.

 The Three Brothers introduce us to the traditional architecture of the medieval Riga.
 These are the oldest residential complex in the city.
 The White brother with the gothic steps on the roof is the oldest one with the unique stone benches at the door.
 The Middle brother is also middle of age.
 It features the Dutch architectural Mannerism with elegant window tops and an unusual roof.
 The Green brother is the youngest.
 It features the strict but charming early baroque with the traditional Gable.
 The name was inspired by the "3 sisters" in Tallinn, which are the similar old buildings, standing next to each other.

-According to your pre-selected museum preferences, your guide will already have a fully customized tour program which you will follow during your private exploration of Riga.
+Your guide will already have a fully customized tour program that you will follow during your private exploration of Riga according to your pre-selected museum preferences.

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org